mnquants/hft-mm/avellaneda-stoikov.md

-# High-frequency trading in a limit order book by Avellanda and Stoikov
+# High-frequency trading in a limit order book by Avellaneda and Stoikov
 https://math.nyu.edu/~avellane/HighFrequencyTrading.pdf

 ## Introduction